US city block 3D environment

 Explore the 3D US City Block scene and inspect its dimensions by using a corresponding 2D top-view image of the scene.

 You can use this image to inspect the scene before simulation and choose starting coordinates for vehicles.
-For details on using these images to select waypoints for path-following applications, see the Select Waypoints for 3D Simulation example.
+For details on using these images to select waypoints for path-following applications, see the Select Waypoints for Unreal Engine Simulation example.

 Load the 2D spatial referencing object that corresponds to the scene.
 This